 - Gochujang: a thick, sweet, spicy Korean red chili paste that varies from mild to hot.
 There aren't many great substitutes for this, but you can easily find this at the Korean or Asian market or even online.

-- Regular Soy Sauce: or substitute with low sodium soy sauce or light soy sauce, tamari sauce, coconut aminos or a gluten-free soy sauce of your choice.
+- Regular Soy Sauce: or substitute with low sodium soy sauce or light soy sauce, tamari sauce, or coconut aminos.

 - Gochugaru: these are red Korean chili flakes available at the Korean market.
 Or substitute with crushed red pepper flakes as a last resort.